emperorofmars/stf-unity/Docs/background_motivation.md

 	- The Blender implementation exports insanely large files. https://github.com/KhronosGroup/glTF-Blender-IO/issues/1346 A file being 95% larger and consisting of 95% zeros in the case of my Fox VR Avatar Base (thanks to about 200 morphtargets) is just not acceptable.
+	- Small sidenote: Blender's animation system is designed purely for film.
+It's severely lacking for other applications where multiple animations are associated with the same file.
+As such I didn't consider implementing STF for Blender.
 - Godot
 	- Godot also exports ridiculously large files like Blender.
 	- glTF import and export scene handling: https://github.com/godotengine/godot-proposals/discussions/6588